Concubine vs Mistress: Difference and Comparison

 Difference Between Concubine and Mistress

-1. Concubine and mistress are often used as interchangeable terms, but that is incorrect.
+1. Concubine and mistress are used as interchangeable terms, but that is incorrect.
 These are two different terms that signify two different relationships.
 A concubine is a woman who always has a lower status than a man.
-They often exercise polygamous relationships.
+They exercise polygamous relationships.
 On the other hand, a mistress is a woman who has a non-marital or extramarital relationship with a man.

 2. A concubine gets a formal arrangement or contract agreement.
 According to history, some concubines are socially accepted but do not get a wife’s rank.
 Mistresses, on the other hand, have a hidden identity and are not accepted socially.